How does Impact 100 work?

 - Donors who donate additional funds to cover their credit card and United Way designation fees.

-You can make a donation to help pay administrative costs at any time using our online form.
+You can make a donation to help pay operating costs at any time using our online form.

 Are there any added benefits from the work of Impact 100?